WinnyDrancourt/week_5_day_4/freedoc/README.md

 # Some test

-we take randomly fromd DB Doc and patient :
+we take randomly from DB Doc and patient :

 ```
 doc = Doctor.order(Arel.sql('RANDOM()')).first